Drawing and Talking

 Drawing and Talking is a safe and gentle therapeutic approach, which provides an effective way for both children and adults to process emotional pain or trauma they may be experiencing.

-We are delighted to have three Drawing and Talking Practitioners in school:
+We are delighted to have two Drawing and Talking Practitioners in school:

 Children can be impacted emotionally by many different events, struggles or traumas.
 Sometimes they are unable to make sense of how they are feeling and how those feelings are impacting on their happiness and ability to navigate the world.
 Too often, children and adults feel afraid to admit they need help around their mental health and emotional wellbeing.